 Once the dough has been kneaded, cover the bowl with plastic wrap or a dish towel and let the dough rise for an hour in a warm place. (in the kitchen or by a window) The dough should double in size.

 While the dough is rising, set aside 2 tablespoons of butter to soften.
-Then take a small bowl and add ¾ cup coconut sugar, 1½ tablespoons ground cinnamon, and a pinch of salt.
+Then take a small bowl and add ¾ cup sugar, 1½ tablespoons of ground cinnamon, and a pinch of salt.
 Mix together well and set aside.

 Then place the dough on a lightly floured board or surface.
 Flour a rolling pin and your hands and roll out the dough, up and down and side to side.
 Roll the dough until you have a rectangle of about 15'' x 11''.